 - The history and social context of funerals

-- Working with newly bereaved families
+- Working with and listening to newly bereaved families

 - Creating rituals